 Assessing the Earning Capacity

 One of the prime objectives of financial statement analysis is to assess the earning capacity of the company.
 This helps the users to decide on the financial soundness of the firm by doing a thorough evaluation of the financial reports on the basis of past performance.
 Moreover, it gives an insight into the performance capability and earning capacity in the future.
 There are several profitability ratios that help to ascertain the earning capacity of a company.
-Some of them are the gross profit ratio, net profit ratio, and the return on equity ratio.
+Gross profit margin, operating profit margin, net profit margin, return on assets (ROA), and return on equity (ROE) are commonly considered as part of the profitability ratios.

 Assessing Effectiveness of the Management